-Have a pen and paper handy, open a document or download one of many available apps on your phone and get ready to do a quick walkthrough of your home through the eyes of a moving professional.
-It’s time to make some tough decisions about what is being kept, given to charity, or thrown away.
+Have a pen and paper handy, open a document or download one of the many available apps on your phone: get ready to do a quick walkthrough of your home through the eyes of a moving professional.
+It’s time to make some tough decisions about you are keeping, giving to charity, or throwing away.
 It only takes 3 easy steps to make a home inventory list.

 1. Organize by Room

 Going one room at a time is the quickest and most efficient way of putting together a home inventory list.
 Whether you start in your living room or your bedroom, take down the large items first.
 Couches, beds, dressers and large appliances should be the first items from any given room on your list.
 Next up is smaller like the contents of cabinets and drawers, bookcases, etc. Make sure you thoroughly check your closets to not miss anything like that vacuum cleaner or set of golf clubs.

 This is also the best time to begin making decisions about what will be moved, donated or thrown away come move day.
 It is easier to make an initial list of everything in your home than go through it after the fact.
 Of course, if you already know certain items are not coming with you, there’s no reason to include them on your initial list.
 (It should be noted, however, that there are rules for throwing away large furniture pieces!
 Be sure you check.)

 For tips on how to downsize your home or simply declutter, check out our last blog post.

 Oftentimes, when moves aren’t accurately priced it’s due to a miscommunication between the company and the client.
 Details are extremely important when it comes to getting an accurate quote for your move.